okta/terraform-provider-okta/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (please check the [requirements](#requirements) before proceeding).

-_Note:_ This project uses [Go Modules](https://blog.golang.org/using-go-modules) making it safe to work with it outside of your existing [GOPATH](http://golang.org/doc/code.html#GOPATH).
-The instructions that follow assume a directory in your home directory outside of the standard GOPATH (i.e `$HOME/development/terraform-providers/`).
+_Note:_ This project uses [Go Modules](https://blog.golang.org/using-go-modules) making it safe to work with it outside your existing [GOPATH](http://golang.org/doc/code.html#GOPATH).
+The instructions that follow assume a directory in your home directory outside the standard GOPATH (i.e `$HOME/development/terraform-providers/`).

 Clone repository to: `$HOME/development/terraform-providers/`